-This proposal would clarify data entry and the impact of specific diagnoses for LAS.
-Creating distinct date fields for the components of BMI (height and weight) will address some confusion regarding how to update values when they were not collected on the same date, as well as allowing for more seamless uploads of that data from EMRs through the use of APIs.
+This proposal will clarify data entry and the impact of specific diagnoses for LAS.
+Creating distinct date fields for the components of BMI (height and weight) will provide clarity regarding how to update values when they were not collected on the same date, as well as allowing for more seamless uploads of that data from EMRs through the use of APIs.
 Combining two of the diagnosis options for candidates with pulmonary fibrosis will reduce ambiguity in reporting and provide for equitable treatment of similar candidates.
 Adding specific language stating that the coefficient applies when there is a diagnosis of "COVID-19: pulmonary fibrosis" or "constrictive bronchiolitis" will ensure that the system is more transparent and equitable.
+The additional clarification for how a candidate's mean PA pressure is treated when the value is missing will help ensure candidates understand what is being used to calculate their LAS and updating the names for the three diagnoses listed will align the labels of the diagnoses codes between what is in policy and UNetSM.
+These changes will provide refined clarity and consistency for LAS.